jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 # Inbox

 - use `final` more consistently (IDEA setting?)
-- check that the `total` command works, even before the shopper has scanned a barcode.
 - rename `BarcodeInventory`.
 - split `BarcodeInventory` into smaller classes: separate finding barcodes from responding to finding a barcode.
 - introduce abstractions for System.out? print action?